lostella/matto/README.md

 `st <n>` | sets the search time to `<n>` seconds `perft <n>` | run the move generation test up to depth `<n>`

-## Known bugs

-* When you stop the search by issuing the `?` command, the input mechanism stops working

 ## To do

 * Fix bugs :-)